 Research informed consent and authorization documents are not applicable and should not be submitted, as use of a HUD under this policy is not considered research.

-All facilities which will utilize the HUD must be listed on the Protocol tab in KC IRB, and any clinician wishing to access the device must be listed on the Personnel Tab in KC IRB.
+All facilities which will utilize the HUD and any clinician wishing to use the device must be included in the application in Kuali Protocols.

 The IRB must conduct continuing review/renewal of the use of the HUD within the appropriate time frame as specified by the IRB at time of initial review, or use of the HUD must cease until such time that it can be reviewed.
-Renewal information must be submitted via KC IRB and review may be conducted via the expedited procedure.
+Renewal information must be submitted via Kuali Protocols and review may be conducted via the expedited procedure.

 Clinicians should track and report the following at the time of renewal:

-- The number of patients who received the HUD for all clinicians listed on the protocol since the last review
+- The number of patients who received the HUD since the beginning of the study

-- Summary of minor deviations and/or noncompliance since the last IRB review
+- Summary of minor deviations, minor noncompliance, and/or noncompliance that required prompt reporting but was determined by HRPP staff to not be apparent serious or continuing noncompliance since the last IRB review

-- Statement whether adverse events have occurred in excess of the expected frequency and level of severity as documented in the HUD manufacturer's product labeling, clinical brochure, and/or other pertinent manufacturer informational materials
+- Statement whether adverse events occurred in excess of the expected frequency and level of severity as documented in the HUD manufacturer's product labeling, clinical brochure, and/or other pertinent manufacturer informational materials and, if so, confirmation that the event was promptly reported

-If modifications to the initial IRB approval are needed to allow for additional indications, either FDA-approved or justified by the clinicians, the clinician(s) should submit an amendment to the existing protocol via KC IRB describing the modifications and the rationale.
+If modifications to the initial IRB approval are needed to allow for additional indications, either FDA-approved or justified by the clinicians, the clinician(s) should submit an amendment to the existing protocol via Kuali Protocols describing the modifications and the rationale.

 Reportable Events must be reported to and reviewed by the IRB in accordance with the IU HRPP Policy on Reportable Events.